vmleon/oci-db-select-ai/README.md

 # OCI DB Select AI

+> This content is a Work In Progress

 This project show you how to work with Oracle Database Select AI.
 You can use a single database to host your schema and create metadata for Select AI or, like in this project, have 2 databases one with the schema for your production data and a second database for Select AI and any Database AI capability.

 You will have a fully functional deployment to battle-test your knowledge with hands-on experience, and make adjustments on the code to fit your needs.